 rabbi and emissary of the Ashkenazi community of Jerusalem,

-who might have been the common ancestor to all the Porgeses
+who was potentially the common ancestor to all the Porgeses

-I tried to elucidate the origin of the name and the well spread
+We tried to elucidate the origin of the name and the common

-legend that PORGES is a Sephardic name, derived from PORtuGES,
+legend that PORGES was a Sephardic name, derived from PORtuGES,

 or Burger, or Burgos.